Govt, ILO To Forge Collaborative Path To Enhance Social Justice, Decent Work - UrduPoint

 Govt, ILO To Forge Collaborative Path To Enhance Social Justice, Decent Work

-Jawad Sohrab Malik reaffirmed the commitment of the Government of Pakistan to the Global Coalition for Social Justice and Accelerator on Jobs and Social Protection along with its dedication to the shared goal of ensuring Decent Work for all.
+Jawad Sohrab Malik reaffirmed the commitment of the Government of Pakistan to the Global Coalition for Social Justice and Accelerator on Jobs and Social Protection along with its dedication to the shared goal of ensuring Decent Work for all, said a press release.

 He emphasized the importance of collaborative efforts to achieve this objective, highlighting the need for a comprehensive approach.